vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

-1. JobFestGo shows a list of events
+1. JobFestGo shows a list of events.

-2. User requests to delete a specified event in the list
+2. User requests to delete a specified event in the list.

-3. JobFestGo deletes the event
+3. JobFestGo deletes the event.

-4. JobFestGo displays the updated events
+4. JobFestGo displays the updated events.

     Use case ends.

 **Extensions**